filecoin-project/filecoin-plus-large-datasets/README.md

 ## Current scope

-Based on the conversation in [Issue #94](https://github.com/filecoin-project/notary-governance/issues/94) and in Fil+ Governance calls, here is the current definition of the scope of the program.
-Please note that this is still an evolving conversation, so the scope is subject to change in the coming weeks and months.
-If you would like to participate in this conversation or have feedback, please join the discussion in the parent Issue.
+Based on conversations in various issues and governance calls, here is the current scope of the Large Dataset Notary (LDN) program.
+You can find relevant issues, as well as links to governance call recordings in the [Notary Governance repo](https://github.com/filecoin-project/notary-governance).
+Please note that this is still an evolving conversation, so the scope is subject to change.
+If you would like to participate in this conversation or have feedback, please let us know!
+You can start a discussion topic in the [Notary Governance repo](https://github.com/filecoin-project/notary-governance/discussions), in the [fil-plus](https://filecoinproject.slack.com/archives/C01DLAPKDGX) public Slack channel, or in an upcoming [Governance call](https://calendar.google.com/calendar/embed?src=c_k1gkfoom17g0j8c6bam6uf43j0%40group.calendar.google.com&ctz=America%2FLos_Angeles).

 Clients can currently apply for a **Large Dataset Notary** which can grant them between 500 TiB and 5 PiB of DataCap.
 Support for DataCap allocations for sets through the process outlined and managed through this repo is still in early experimental phases, expect changes to the process.

-In order for a client and their dataset to be eligible for the request allocation:
+In order for a client and their dataset to be eligible:

 - the dataset should be public, open, and mission aligned with Filecoin and Filecoin Plus.
 This also means that the data should be accessible to anyone in the network, without requiring any special permissions or access requirement
 - stored data should be readily retrievable on the network and this should be regularly verified (though the use of manual or automated verification that includes retrieving data from various miners over the course of the DataCap allocation timeframe)
 - there should be no open disputes in the Fil+ ecosystem against the client during the time that the application is open for review
-- a single dataset can only be eligible for a single active Large Dataset Notary
+- a single dataset can only be eligible for a single active Large Dataset Notary (some special circumstances and exceptions, such as Slingshot program)

 If you are a client who is interested in applying for a large DataCap allocation via an LDN, please see the steps outlined below.